 Escaping the tedium of our everyday lives to experience a unique mind and body retreat in an idyllic setting, is a treat we should all make time for in our busy schedules.
-From the excitement of anticipation to the thrill of discovering and exploring a new destination, travelling abroad can do more than satiate a sense of wanderlust.
+From the excitement of anticipation to the thrill of discovering and exploring a new destination, traveling abroad can do more than satiate a sense of wanderlust.

 If you’re feeling the pressure of responsibilities and financial worries, consider booking a retreat this spring.
 From yoga retreats to Ayurveda retreats and meditation getaways, there’s a retreat to suit all needs and preferences.
 Whether you’re looking to reduce the impact of stress on your mind and body or to swap fast-pace for go-slow, we’ve come up with five reasons why you should indulge yourself with a retreat holiday this April.